TylarBratt/Java-Solitaire/README.md

 # Java-Solitaire
 A solitaire game written in Java

-As of the current moment we are complete part 7.
+As of the current moment we are complete up to part 7.
 I have made as many changes as I could and have noted as many in this area as possible.

 The changes are as follows: